twbs/bootstrap/docs/getting-started/contents.md

 ### Bootstrap source code

-The Bootstrap source code download includes the precompiled CSS and JavaScript assets, along with source Less, JavaScript, and documentation.
+The Bootstrap source code download includes the precompiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
 More specifically, it includes the following and more:

 {% highlight bash %}
 bootstrap/